exceptionless/Website/content/news/2021/2021-09-20-associate-users-with-events-to-track-event-impact.md

 ![Most users example](./most_users.png)

 These events, of course, do not have to be tied to errors.
 You can track the frequency users are clicking on certain buttons.
 You can track page views.
 You can track successful interactions.
 All of this is powerful information that can help you build a better product.

+The source code for this simple server example is [in this gist](https://gist.github.com/polluterofminds/d055afc6be61d077e2f0871491a7c9ce).

 If you're ready to jump in, install [Exceptionless](https://exceptionless.com) into your own app, and start monitoring events with user data attached!